 Now the location of our Politics and International Relations, History, and World Languages and Cultures departments, this 1965 Mies van der Rohe building's design and construction confirmed the University's desire to create a campus showcasing distinguished modern architecture.

 Renovations in 2010 created cutting-edge laboratory spaces with latest equipment and a glass atrium for student study.
-The four floors of Olin Hall house departments of Biology, Psychology, and Environmental Science, as well as classrooms, laboratories, the Pioneer Hi-Bred International Greenhouse and Environmental Instructional Facility.
+The four floors of Olin Hall house departments of Biology, Psychology, and Environmental Science, as well as classrooms and laboratories.

 A four-level, 55,000-square-foot building with state-of-the-art spaces: laboratories (teaching & research), classrooms, animal facility, greenhouse, 20-foot track installed with force plates that measure how walking and running impacts the human body.
 The new building offers flexible classroom spaces that can be configured to accommodate a variety of teaching styles and student needs, as well as collaboration spaces with adjustable seating, large whiteboards, and technology needed for individual and group study sessions.
 The building offers new spaces (offices, laboratories) for existing programs as well offering opportunities for cross-disciplinary collaboration.
 There are several collaborative spaces for faculty and students (studying/learning/etc.) Students conduct collaborative research under faculty supervision.